Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

  null value that was causing the traceback error.
 Fixed that but correcting data in DB.
 - Had the add buttons on each page regardless of user logged in, this caused an error if you tried submitting anything as "created_by" is recorded using session user, and if you're not logged in there is no session user.
 An if statement fixed this.
 - Default text on registration page spilling over line on mobile view.
+Reduced text size on mobile viewport of these elements to compensate for this.
+- Footer was hanging in middle v-align on pages without much content.
+Flex and height: 100vh were supposed to eliminate this but didn't work.
+Creating containers for header, body, and footer and making position of footer absolute helped, but left some overhang at bottom.
+Went through a dozen sites like stack overflow and csswizard to try find a sollution and none were working on mobile and tablet and PC.
+Finally came across a sollution that calculated the window height minus the footer height which worked on all devices! http://martinpennock.com/blog/force-footer-bottom-page-css/

 ## Deployment